bchanudet/covid-certificate-pwa/README.md

 $ npx ng build
 ```

 Then copy all the files from `./dist/covid-certificate-pwa/browser` on any static host you want.
 You might need to configure the web server to match the router configuration of the application.
 Please see the [Angular docs](https://angular.io/guide/deployment#server-configuration) if you need more information.
+You also need to serve the application using HTTPS to get the offline and "add to homescreen" features to work.

 # Developing